philcifone/ansible/README.md

 ```shell
 sudo ansible-vault encrypt_string --vault-password-file ~/.vault_key
 ```

-Enter the desired password and then press ctrl-d twice without pressing enter.
+This generates a password encrypted inside your ansible vault with your vault key and AES256 encryption.
+When creating a new password, enter the desired password after running the command and then press ctrl-d twice without pressing enter.

 Playbook commands are run using:

 ```shell
 ansible-playbook --ask-become-pass --ask-vault-pass example-playbook.yml
 ```

-Be sure to pass the --ask-vault-pass when using a playbook with a vault.
+Be sure to pass the --ask-vault-pass option when using a playbook with a vault.

 ### lxc-start.yml